 - One or more people have told you that you need to get sober or seek treatment.

 - You don’t know how to have fun without smoking.

 - You think about smoking marijuana even when you are not doing it.

 - You feel that you have become physically and psychologically dependent on marijuana.

 Marijuana is the most widely used illicit substance in the United States.

 Dependence happens when you feel many of the feelings above; it’s as if you don’t feel like yourself or you cannot deal with your life unless you have smoked.
 Some people smoke just to feel normal.
 Physical dependence happens when you show physical signs of withdrawal when you stop smoking.
-According to the OWH, these signs are “sleepiness and irritability.”
+According to the National Institute on Drug Abuse, some of these symptoms include stomach pain and chills.
 A patient may also experience a decrease in appetite as well as cravings and depression.

 What to Expect from Marijuana Detox

 Are you ready to quit marijuana for good?
 Call now to be connected with the best detox centers in the country.

 When you decide to seek treatment for your addiction to marijuana, it is important to have an idea of what you will experience.
 Because the symptoms of marijuana withdrawal are usually mild, there is nothing life-threatening about the process of withdrawal from the drug.
 However, a marijuana addict will still need lots of help when going through detox and beginning the process of rehab.